America’s Drug Problem

 The National Institute on Drug Abuse reports 2 million people in the U.S. over age 12 have used prescription drugs non-medically in their lifetime.
 Further:

 - 6.1 million people have used prescription drugs non-medically in just the last month;

 - In 2010, enough prescription painkillers were prescribed to medicate every American adult every four hours for a full month;

 - The U.S. contains 5 percent of the world’s population, but consumes 75 percent of its prescription drugs;

-- Most abused prescription drugs are: painkillers, tranquillizers and stimulants.
+- Most abused prescription drugs are painkillers, tranquilizers and stimulants.

 A recent report from The White House on its National Drug Control Strategy referred to America’s prescription drug abuse crisis as an “epidemic.”
 While reporting the use of some illicit drugs like cocaine has slid in recent years, the National Survey on Drug Use and Health revealed one-third of people over 12 who used drugs for the first time started with non-medical use of prescription medications, making these substances the new “gateway drugs” for youth.
 Among the other highlights:

-- The number of opiods dispensed by retail pharmacies shot up by 50 percent between 2000 and 2009, from 174 million prescriptions to 257 million prescriptions;
+- The number of opioids dispensed by retail pharmacies shot up by 50 percent between 2000 and 2009, from 174 million prescriptions to 257 million prescriptions;

 - In the U.S. military, illicit drug use more than doubled from 5 percent to 12 percent in a three-year period, primarily attributed to abuse of